How to establish a good baby sleep routine

 Typical baby sleep patterns

-- If you are feeling overwhelmed, make sure you talk to your health visitor as they will be able to give you practical advice and reassurance.
+- If you’re feeling overwhelmed, make sure you talk to your health visitor as they will be able to give you practical advice and reassurance.

-- Co-sleeping or a cot?
-Find out which is best for you.
+Co-sleeping or a cot?
+Find out which is best for your baby.